tvmai/tvmai.github.io/_posts/2018-10-03-auto-opt-all.md

 ## All Our Results
 We tested the following networks on ImageNet (3x224x224) dataset with batch size = 1 and data type = float32.
-The reported numbers are time costs per image in millisecond.
+The reported numbers are time costs per image in milliseconds.

 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | |